About The Jazz Session

 - The Respect Sextet composed and played the theme music.

-- The show is recorded and mixed using the open-source audio application Audacity on a computer running the Ubuntu variety of Linux.
+- The show is recorded and mixed using the open-source audio application Audacity.
 The field recordings are made using a Marantz PMD 660.